-3. Correlations confirmed that both harmonious and obsessive passion are strongly and significantly related to the three passion criteria of activity valuation, time investment, and love for the activity in all three studies (see Tables 1, 3, and 5).
+- 3. Correlations confirmed that both harmonious and obsessive passion are strongly and significantly related to the three passion criteria of activity valuation, time investment, and love for the activity in all three studies (see Tables 1, 3, and 5). - 4.
+Dividing participants into four groups using the median on the harmonious and obsessive subscales would yield the following group sizes: relatively nonpasobsessive passion groups did not differ as a function of age, gender, competitive or public performance, levels of performance, and number of hours of weekly practice.
+Means and standard deviations for each group, as well as correlations between all variables, are presented in Table 1.

 Finally, a discriminant function analysis was performed in order to distinguish between the harmonious and obsessive passion groups.
-Results revealed one significant discriminant function, Canonical Correlation = .24, Wilks's $\Lambda = .94$ , $\chi^2(2) = 13.16$ , p < .001, which showed that perceived autonomy support and a sense of identity derived from the activity separated the obsessively passionate from the harmoniously passionate group.
+Results revealed one significant discriminant function, Canonical Correlation = .24, Wilks's Λ = .94, $\chi^2(2)$ = 13.16, p<.001, which showed that perceived autonomy support and a sense of identity derived from the activity separated the obsessively passionate from the harmoniously passionate group.
 These results are presented in Table 2.
 Correlations between the predictors and the discriminant function showed that the harmoniously passionate individuals were more likely to experience higher levels of autonomy support from their social environment (.87) than those in the obsessive passion group.
-Conversely, the more people derived a sense of identity from their activity (-.51), the more likely they were to have an obsessive passion.
+Conversely, the more people derived a sense of identity from their activity (- .51), the more likely they were to have an obsessive passion.